 If you break down the throwing action, it looks a lot like a whip.
 It starts from the ground and builds speed as it moves sequentially through the kinetic chain.
 Each segment of the chain must have adequate mobility, strength, and endurance to be effective.
-If any link isn’t functioning optimally, it hinders this transfer of power.
+Less than optimal functioning of the kinetic chain hinders energy transfer.

-This loss will cause a drop in velocity, which doesn’t go without notice.
-The competitive athlete isn’t likely to be content with where they’re at, letting their teammates pass them up, and the competition beat them down.
-Instead, they’re going to look at making up for this loss in velocity elsewhere.
+Lost energy will cause a drop in velocity and doesn’t go without notice.
+The competitive athlete isn’t likely to be content with where they’re at, letting their teammates pass them up and the competition beat them down.
+Instead, they make up for the loss in velocity elsewhere to maintain radar gun readings.
 The only option is to add force and stress later down the chain, leaving the shoulder and elbow to take the brunt of it.

 One study calculated that a 20% decrease in energy delivered from the hip and trunk required a 34% increase in the rotational velocity of the shoulder to provide the same amount of throwing force (ref).

 For this reason, doing arm care without hip and core work is like trying to fill a leaky bucket.
-You’ll be in a constant fight to get more out of your arm, but if you just fixed the leak, you could optimize the whole system.
+It’ a constant fight to get more out of your arm, but if you fix the leaks, you will optimize the whole system.